lalkasoska/Avito_Go_API/README.md

-# Avito Go API
+# Simple Go API

-An API for managing segments, user history, and more.
+An API for managing users' marketing segments

 ## Table of Contents